-This shows that from SIMD deciles 1 and 2 our lowest 20% attaining young people attainment is below our virtual comparator, but similar to the national average, whilst the gap in attainment between our performance and the virtual comparator is narrower for the middle 60% and Highest 20% attaining young people.
+This shows that for SIMD deciles 1 and 2, our lowest 20% attaining young people attainment is above both our virtual comparator and national average.
+Again the pattern is the same for the middle 60%.
+The Highest 20% attaining young people from deciles 1 and 2 are very slightly below virtual comparator, but very slightly above the national average.